 Like all Chevrolet models, the C8 Corvette comes with a healthy warranty.
 The bumper-to-bumper limited warranty covers the entire vehicle for repairs, including parts and labor, for three years or 36,000 miles, whichever comes first.
 Meanwhile, the powertrain warranty runs for five years or 60,000 miles, though other durations are available.
 Your first maintenance visit is also covered by Chevrolet, as well as the cost of any recall-related work.

-When Chevrolet first announced the mid-engine C8 Corvette, they promised it would start at less than $60,000.
+When the mid-engine C8 Corvette was first announced, Chevy promised it would start at less than $60,000.
 As far-fetched as that sounded at the time, the automaker managed to deliver on that promise.
-Three model years later and the ‘Vette’s starting price has now climbed to $64,995.
-Pricing has yet to be announced for the Z06, but there’s a general sense it will start around $90,000.
-Of course, with a near-endless list of options and trim levels—the 70th Anniversary Edition package tacks on $5,995, for example—the C8’s price can quickly climb skywards, with a fully loaded convertible available for north of $100,000.
-Still, when you consider the kind of vehicles that the C8 is competing with, even the most expensive version seems like a bargain in comparison.
+Four model years later, the ‘Vette’s starting price has climbed to $64,500.
+Meanwhile, the high-performance Z06 starts at $105,300, while the base price of the E-Ray will be $104,295 at launch.
+Of course, with a near-endless list of options and trim levels—not to mention dealer markups—the C8’s price can quickly climb skywards.
+Still, when you consider the kind of vehicles it’s up against, even the most expensive build is basically a bargain.

 More stories about the C8 Corvette from Robb Report: